The First Spiritualists and Psychic Pioneers

 The vanguard of Spiritualism

-As stated in Section 3 there are many people who were in the vanguard of Spiritualism and spirit communication and whom Spiritualists acknowledge as being vital to the institution of Spiritualism as a Science, a Religion and a Philosophy.
+There are many people who were in the vanguard of Spiritualism and spirit communication and whom Spiritualists acknowledge as being vital to the institution of Spiritualism as a Science, a Religion, and a Philosophy.

 It would be wrong to imply that these people did not play their part in the establishment of Spiritualism in equal measure to the mediums and also the people who organized the meetings which gradually formed into Churches and Societies, leading to today’s Spiritualist Movement.
 In many cases, there was a fine dividing line where an investigator would discover mediumship within him/herself and continue investigating with a more personal approach.

 Lodge began his investigations into psychic phenomena in 1883.
 He wrote an account of his experiences in 1908 and not after his son Raymond had been killed, as many of his opponents like to assert.
 It was at a sitting with the famous American medium, Leonore Piper, that he received a message from F W H Myers.
 Myres was the founder President of the Society for Psychic Research.

 The message received on 6 September 1915 hinted at a blow to come.
 It was on 14 September 1915 that Raymond was killed.
 The book that was written by Sir Oliver Lodge called ‘Raymond’ is a Spiritualist classic.

 Raymond communicated with his father on numerous occasions, through different mediums, giving so much evidence which must have strengthened his father’s convictions in relation to survival of death.
 He discussed methods with his son on the best kind of survival evidence.

 “This great man, whose towering intellect could range from the problems of atomic physics to speculations about the nature of that mysterious ether which he claimed accounts for much that happens in the universe, shows his almost schoolboyish excitement in ‘Raymond’ when he describes a test which he calls the Honolulu incident.”